 The final unit is the modern depth study and will focus on Weimar and Nazi Germany between 1918 and 1939.
-It will look at the peace settlement in Germany at the end of WWI and the subsequent rise of Hitler and the Nazi party.
+Students will study the birth of the Weimar Republic and its later demise.
+The second part of the course focuses on Nazi Germany - including how the Nazis created a dictatorship and its impact on the German population.